Why handwriting is important

 - Practise drawing anticlockwise circles that start at the top of the page.
 This is the pattern we use to form letters.

-- As your child gets more control over the crayon or pencil, encourage them to draw simple stick figure people.
+- As your child gets more control over crayons or pencils, encourage them to draw simple stick figure people.
 If you put your child’s pictures on the fridge or wall, they’ll feel proud of their work.

-- Help your child to recognise and write their name by helping them to trace over the letters of their name.
+- Encourage your child to trace over the letters of their name.
 At first you might need to put your hand over your child’s hand to help them.

 - Help your child learn the alphabet sequence.
-A fun way to learn is by clapping your hands in a steady rhythm while you say the letters together.
-Doing this with music or singing the alphabet together can also help.
+Try clapping your hands in a steady rhythm while you say the letters together.
+Doing this with music or singing the alphabet song together can also help.